 coreboot is installed using a program called ‘flashrom’ which is available for many linux distributions.
 Protectli validated the installation of coreboot using flashrom on Ubuntu 19.10 (see this link for guidance on installing Ubuntu on the Vault).
 It is important to use Ubuntu 19.10 because previous versions of Ubuntu used a previous version of flashrom that did not support the FW6.
 While flashrom works under other operating systems, this has not been tested by Protectli.
-As such, we recommend using Ubuntu to upgrade your Vault to coreboot.
+As such, we recommend using Ubuntu 19.10 to upgrade your Vault to coreboot.

 In the instructions below, “#” indicates a command line instruction in an Ubuntu Terminal window. “filename” refers to the actual name of the file.

 - Install Ubuntu desktop version on the Vault to the dedicated mSATA per the link above (we recommend the “Minimal” version for this task)

 - Verify that Ubuntu desktop version is installed and reboot the system